Muzeum is the storefront location of the Great Canadian Roadshow.

 Gold plated and gold filled items

-Gold plated items contain a thin layer of gold over a different piece of metal – usually copper, nickel or silver.
+Gold plated items contain a thin layer of gold over a different piece of metal – usually copper, nickel or other metals.

-Gold filled items consist of gold fused with a base metal, usually silver or brass.
+Gold filled items consist of gold fused with a base metal, usually brass or other base metals.
 Gold filled items are generally thicker and heavier than gold plated items.

-We will buy any item with a marking, however, the value of plated and filled items will be lower than gold items containing a higher karat purity.
+We will buy gold items with a marking, however, the value of plated and filled items will be lower than gold items containing a higher karat purity.

 Unsure whether your items contain precious metals and what these items may be worth?
 Muzeum encourages our customers to take advantage of our FREE service!
 Our experts provide the most accurate and fair market value, completely free of charge.